MDHetrick/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
 The goal of this project is to perform an audit on a recent local Colorado election.
+This audit will look at the following deliverables:

 1. Calculate total number of votes cast.
 2. Get a complete list of candidates who received votes